top of page

 From Break-Bulk to Containerization

 In 1956, McLean's vision materialized when his company, SeaLand, loaded fifty-eight containers onto the tanker Ideal X. This milestone marked the inception of containerization and ushered in a new era for global shipping.
-The adoption of standardized containers facilitated faster loading and unloading, lowered labor costs, and diminished the risk of damage and theft.
+The adoption of standardized containers facilitated faster loading and unloading, lowered labor costs, and reduced the risk of damage and theft.

 First Commercial Container Voyage